The Perfect Summer Skincare Routine For Men To Follow

 Answer: Start with cleansing your skin and then apply a thin layer of moisturiser.
 Follow this with a layer of SPF 30 sunscreen and you are good to go.

-Answer: By maintaining good skin hygiene, healthy diet, applying moisturiser and sunscreen and by avoiding sun exposure can help reduce face acne naturally.
+Answer: You can reduce face acne by maintaining good skin hygiene, following a healthy diet, regularly applying moisturiser and sunscreen and avoiding sun exposure.

 Answer: To treat a sunburn, take frequent cool baths or showers to help relieve the pain and use a moisturiser that contains aloe vera extracts to help soothe the sunburned skin.